-Field(s) of Study:
+Field(s) of Study: Class(es): Level(s): Degree(s): School(s):

-Class(es): Class(es):

-Level(s):

-Degree(s): Degree(s):

-School(s):

 Catalog Description: Explore an array of exciting topics in science; the course's topic will vary by section offered.

+Justification:

-Justification: As new opportunities and faculty are emerging, the college needs a special topics course to offer new topics that don't necessarily fit under any one particular department's course prefix.
+As new opportunities and faculty are emerging, the college needs a special topics course to offer new topics that don't necessarily fit under any one particular department's course prefix.